lalinsky/mbslave/README.md

 ## Installation

  0. Make sure you have [Python](http://python.org/) and [psycopg2](http://initd.org/psycopg/) installed.
+    On Debian and Ubuntu, that means installing these packages:

+        sudo apt install python-psycopg2

  1. Create `mbslave.conf` by copying and editing `mbslave.conf.default`.
     You will need to get the API token on the [MetaBrainz website](https://test.metabrainz.org/).